HyperionXCF/Jott.io/README.md

 An aesthetically pleasing and minimal, straight-to-the-point note taking apps for creative people to jot down their ideas quickly and follow it up, set tags and categories so that you will never miss on your ideas.

 # Quick Capture
-Jot down you ideas using Text, Image, Code, Diagrams, Audio Recordings, Audio Transcriptions,
+Jot down you ideas using Text, Image, Code, Diagrams, Audio Recordings, Audio Transcriptions.

+# God tier contextual search bar
+search your ideas based off not only its title or keyword but also its context !

 # Organize Ideas
 Organise your ideas Folder-wise, Tag-wise, Data-wise.